Small Six Sigma vs Big Six Sigma

 I became dissatisfied with the pathetic results from this kind of training and started to benchmark the strategies of NLP–Neuro-Linguistic Programming, because NLP instructors could teach things in a way that everyone learned and, more importantly, retained.

-The Complete Lean Six Sigma Simplified Training System delivers a proven, research-based method to implement Lean Six Sigma (or anything else for that matter) in ways that ensure success with substantially lower risk.
+Learn a proven, research-based method to implement Lean Six Sigma (or anything else for that matter) in ways that ensure success with substantially lower risk.

 The secret?
 Harness the power of "diffusion" to "crawl-walk-run" your way to success.
 Over 50 years of research into how cultures adopt, adapt, or reject changes like Six Sigma proves that a series of small successful projects will optimize your chances of success.